Hub Help Logo

 Improving your wi-fi signal

 Not getting the range you need from your BT Home Hub?
-There are a number of things you can do to extend the range of your Home Hub's wifi range:
+There are several things you can try to extend the range of your Home Hub’s wifi range:

 • Try repositioning the Hub away from obstructions especially metal.
 Also, try repositioning the Hub's aerial, and changing the height-from-ground.